 This tracks with what other mental health professionals have discovered.
 Douglas said social media and lifestyle comparison are key parts of the problem.

-“Increased exposure to curated realities has led to feelings of inadequacy and fear of missing out,” she said.
+“Increased exposure to curated realities has led to feelings of inadequacy and fear of missing out,” she told The Epoch Times.

 Elvis Rosales, clinical director of California-based Align Recovery Centers, said he’s noticed a “significant increase” in clients reporting anxiety issues in the past two years.
 It’s a trend, he said, that appears to be accelerating.